Spreading Christ’s love through quality healthcare to those in need.

-For many the access to quality healthcare like regular check-ups and exams, prenatal care, dental visits, health education and counseling all seem, though sometimes burdensome, a necessity to living a well balanced life.
-Too often however families must make a choice between the basics of food and shelter or preventive healthcare that could not only change their lives, but many times save them.
+For many the access to quality healthcare like regular check-ups and exams, prenatal care, dental visits, health education, and counseling all seem, though sometimes burdensome, a necessity to living a well-balanced life.
+Too often, however, families must choose between the basics of food and shelter or preventive healthcare that could change their lives and save them many times.

 The Center offers medical, dental, health education, mental health, and social services.
 Patients pay on a reduced sliding fee scale based on income and household size with the remaining costs provided by donations.
 At The Good Samaritan Health Center, the entire family receives quality healthcare in an atmosphere of dignity and respect, regardless of race, ethnicity, or religion.